Pliploop/Pliploop/README.md

 # 💫 About Me:
 Hey!
 I'm Julien, a music aficionado with a vivid interest in all things tech!
 I'm specialized in data science, machine learning, NLP, and music information retrieval.
-I'm always open to learning new things and am currently polishing up my skills in a few domains of interest : front-end development, web3, MLOps, and Python-based back-end development!<br>I love all things AI & Music and am particularly passionate about generative music models as well as automatic tagging and representation learning.
+I'm always open to learning new things and am currently polishing up my skills in a few domains of interest : front-end development, web3, MLOps, and Python-based back-end development!<br/>I love all things AI & Music and am particularly passionate about generative music models as well as automatic tagging and representation learning.
 Hit me up!

 :construction-worker: I'm currently working on :
   :musical_keyboard: ML & Music projects :